 Hello, my name is Matt Cooper.
 I’m a father, husband, purveyor of dad jokes, and PC gamer.
-I’ve been an IT “Pro” for a few years but, I’ve been dabbling in home-labbing (yes, that’s a verb I just made up) for a while.
+I’ve been an IT “Pro” and Security Engineer for a while but, I’ve been dabbling in home-labbing (yes, that’s a verb I made up) for even longer.
 I enjoy breaking things and putting them back together, in order to learn how they work.

-I cut my teeth in the private security sector and as an auto insurance, litigation claims adjuster.
-Eventually, I ended up redirecting my career to the IT field (and I couldn’t be happier).
-Recently, I shifted the focus of my career path, within IT, to Information/Cyber Security.
+I cut my teeth in the private security sector and as an insurance, litigation claims adjuster.
+Eventually, I ended up redirecting my career to the IT field.
+I eventually shifted the focus of my career path, within IT, to Information/Cyber Security.
 With over a decade of experience in the physical security industry, this has been a natural fit and something I’ve thoroughly enjoyed.

 I’ve been called a jack of all trades and, as far as I can tell, that’s a pretty accurate statement.

 I enjoy tinkering with tech in my homelab which consists of a full height, enclosed cabinet that’s nearly filled to the brim with servers of varying types/sizes.
 Most of it is for virtualization or labs, in one form or another.

 Given the nature of my interests and career path, I would consider myself a strong privacy advocate.
 I’ve done my best to de-google where possible and support TOR.
 In fact, I host several Tor Relays to help strengthen that Network.
 If you’re interested in Tor and it’s many benefits, I would encourage you to take a deeper dive or feel free to ask me.